sandialabs/n2a/README.md

 Some things N2A is NOT:

   * A simulator.
 Rather, the tool compiles the language for a given target, which is generally a common simulation platform.
   * Deep learning, or machine learning in general.
 The goal of N2A is to build an integrated understanding of the brain, to such a degree that we can compute it and produce meaningful results.
-In that sense, it is a hard AI tool.
+In that sense, it is a Hard-AI tool.

 ## Development Status ##